CoreyThuro/RB-TT/archive/radical_uf_hott_paper.md

 The framework suggests that the traditional question "What is mathematics?" should be replaced with "What is mathematics for agents with resource bounds R?"
 This shift from absolute to relative foundations may seem radical, but it simply makes explicit what has always been true: all mathematics is done by finite agents with finite resources.

-Rather than viewing this as a limitation, RB-HOTT[R] suggests it as the source of mathematics' power.
+Rather than viewing this as a limitation, RB-TT[R] suggests it as the source of mathematics' power.
 By working systematically within constraints, mathematical reasoning becomes both more concrete and more universally applicable.
 The framework provides a foundation for mathematics that is simultaneously more humble about its limitations and more confident about its achievements within those limitations.

 In the end, Resource-Bounded Ultrafinitist Homotopy Type Theory offers not a restriction of mathematics but a clarification of what mathematics has always been: the systematic exploration of structured reasoning within the constraints of finite minds working in a finite world.